 This Chargeback Policy sets forth the standards and procedures for Forter’s review, approval and reimbursement of Eligible Chargebacks to Merchants.
 Merchants will be reimbursed for Eligible Chargebacks in accordance with the terms and conditions of this Chargeback Policy.
 In the event of a conflict between the MSA and this Chargeback Policy, this Chargeback Policy shall prevail.

-Capitalized terms not defined in the Merchant Services Agreement signed by the parties shall have the meaning set out below:
+Capitalized terms not defined in the MSA or the SLA shall have the meaning set out below:

 2. Chargeback Eligibility

 2.1 A Chargeback related to a Transaction must meet the following criteria in order to be eligible for Reimbursement under this Chargeback Policy (collectively, the “Chargeback Eligibility Criteria”).
 If a Transaction has more than one Chargeback associated with it, the following criteria must be met for each Chargeback associated with such Transaction, in order for that Chargeback to be eligible for Reimbursement.
 For the avoidance of doubt, any Transaction submitted by Merchant which does not comply with the Chargeback Eligibility Criteria or the other terms of this Chargeback Policy shall not be eligible for Reimbursement.

 2.1.1 Merchant submitted the Claim Notice using the Required Submission Method within three (3) days of the Claim Notice being issued, which Claim Notice shall include, at a minimum, the following information as provided by Merchant’s payment processor: orderID or other order identifier, claim amount, reason code, due date, and issue date;

 2.1.2 Merchant submitted the Dispute Data using the Required Submission Method within three (3) days of submission of the Claim Notice;